 Orioles' Rio Ruiz: Sits against southpaw

-Ruiz is not in the lineup against lefty Patrick Corbin and the Nationals on Tuesday, Roch Kubatko of MASN Sports reports.
+Ruiz is not in the lineup Monday against the Rays, Roch Kubatko of MASN Sports reports.

-Ruiz has just three hits in his last eight games.
-Hanser Alberto (head/neck) will start at third base in his absence.
+Ruiz sits against southpaw Ryan Yarbrough.
+The day off is his third in four games, each of which has come against a lefty starter.
+Hanser Alberto gets the start at third base.

 More News